xue9230/portfolio/README.md

 for my after graduation certificate, I learn a lot of knowledge about data analytics and also Business skills
-For the knowledge of data analytics, I have learnt Making visualization using different tools, for example Tableau, PowerBI
+For the knowledge of data analytics, I have learnt

+Making visualization using different tools, for example Tableau, PowerBI Making statistical analysis in R studio and Python